 I’m excited to welcome Naomi Rawlings as my guest today!
 I met Naomi at a writers conference last year and felt an instant connection with her as a fellow writer-mom.
-I know you’ll enjoy getting to know her here today, and hopefully you’ll jump in for the chance to win her debut novel, which sounds fabulous!
-(Keep reading for details. :))
+I know you’ll enjoy getting to know her here today.

 A mother of two young boys, Naomi Rawlings spends her days picking up, cleaning, playing and, of course, writing.
 Her husband pastors a small church in Michigan’s rugged Upper Peninsula, where her family shares its ten wooded acres with black bears, wolves, coyotes, deer and bald eagles.
 Naomi and her family live only three miles from Lake Superior, where the scenery is beautiful and they average 200 inches of snow per winter.
 Naomi writes bold, dramatic stories containing passionate words and powerful journeys.
 Her debut novel, Sanctuary for a Lady, releases in April of 2012.
 You can visit her at her website www.naomirawlings.com, her blog makinghomeworkblog.blogspot.com, or her Facebook page www.facebook.com/author.naomirawlings.

 Welcome, Naomi!
 Your home sounds amazing.
 And I know all about chasing little ones around, so let’s get straight to the questions…

 Opener Question: What seven words best describe you?

 Short, sweet (hopefully), romantic, nerd, wife, mom, author

 NYC.
 Does that make me crazy?
 I live way up north, and we never get any sun in the winter, and LA would definitely be sunnier and warmer than NYC.
 But then, does anywhere in the world compare to NYC?

 2) Fierce competitor or Cheering on the sidelines?